princessleia1/yoda-quotes/README.md

 </p>

 ## Device Compatibility
-**Yoda-Quotes** App Update for New Fitbit Versa 2 compatibility in progress.
+**Yoda-Quotes** App requires updates for the new Versa 2 Device for the app compatibility utilising SDK 4.1.

 **TODO:**
-- [ ] Update CSS, JS, GUI Files to support new Versa 2 Device and Fitbit SDK 4.1.
+- [ ] Update CSS, JS, GUI Files to support Versa 2 Device and Fitbit SDK 4.1.
 - [ ] Optimise Background Image for Versa 2 Device compatibility.
 - [ ] Add further Yoda Quotes to array.